Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### registerAsset(file: String): IAssetHandle

-Use this to mark an asset as being used by your wallpaper even when it's currently not used on any layer.
-This is important for releasing a wallpaper to the Workshop, only used or marked assets will be included in the scene archive that is generated.
+If you create any layers dynamically with SceneScript, use function this to mark an asset as being used by your wallpaper.
+This is important for releasing a wallpaper to the Workshop, as only used or marked assets will be included in the scene archive that is generated.

 ### setTimeout(callback: Function, delay?: Number): Function